Thomas Doty – Storyteller

 Sources – Native Archives

 I have collected in this archives a selection of works on the native people of my homeland of southern Oregon and northern California, and a bit beyond.
 I have gone back to these again and again as source material for stories I have written and performed, and I share them here in the hope that they are used by teachers and students, storytellers and historians, anyone interested in accessing accurate information on native cultures.
-I include my own writing in this Library with a similar hope that they get read and told and retold.
+I include a selection of my own writing in this Library with a similar hope that they get read and told and retold.

 In addition to these sources, I have spent hours and hours listening to elders, and spending time in the places the stories come from.
 I have a trunk full of notebooks filled with field notes and stories as well as a large physical library with more books, documents, letters, newspapers, maps....
 I have spent decades unearthing the best native resources available.

 Source materials on Indians are accurate for specific time periods, and may not represent cultures as they have existed at other times in their long histories.
 Native cultures, like cultures everywhere, have changed and adapted, and traditions ebbed and flowed, over the course of centuries.
 For instance, anthropologists Roland Dixon and Catherine Holt present the Shasta people as a patriarchal society.
 This is only true for after the arrival of Europeans.
 The newcomers insisted on dealing with headmen in the tribe, both in war and peace.
 This was how Europeans conducted business, and the local tribes adapted.
 This was also true of the Takelmas.
 Though women were in charge for centuries, you won't find a woman's signature on the Table Rock Treaty.